DevOpsPlayground/Hands-on-with-Visual-Regression-using-AyeSpy/docs/scenario3.md

 # Scenario 3 - Interacting with the page before screenshots

 Sometimes we might need to interact with the page before we take a screenshot.
-For example on our demo site we might want to click the expand, or on another recipe.
+For example on our demo site we might want to click the expand recipe, or on another recipe.

 To do this we can export a function that has browser object passed in.

 There is already a folder `scripts` that contains a function that will click on an element.

-lets create a new scenario with an onReady field and link it to our click script
+lets create a new scenario with an onReady property and link it to our click script

     "scenarios": [{
             "url": "http://cookingapp:3000",